 “The Humane Society of the United States is glad to help Person County Animal Control with this very sad case of neglect,” Kim Alboum, North Carolina state director for the organization, said in a statement.
 “The conditions in this home are egregious and these animals desperately needed rescue.
 Now they are on the path to much better lives.
 [BARK and BARF]

 And as a big example of how we have seen this nonsense, when HSUS affiliate The Grace Foundation helped the planned seizure, and “seized” horses, she CLAIMS she was to get ownership of the horses, yet CA state law doesn’t allow ownership to pass until the owner has forfeited the property.
 There was never a deprivation hearing.
 No warrant.
 No opposition allowed.
-The Grace Foundation knew that.
+The Grace Foundation knew that since Grace admitted she got the animals illegally.
 So when the bank attorney’s “Receiver” claims to have seized the animals FOR Lassen County, HOW exactly did that work?
 IF IT WAS actually for Lassen County, then Lassen County needed to follow the law.

 The “receiver” was a 3rd party, which functions as the arm of the COURT— and just supposedly followed what the bank attorney DRAFTED and argued in court.
 A rents and profits receiver cannot take property that is not part of the property for which the “bank” has some type of lien, such as the residence.
 Yet that’s exactly what the bank’s receiver did.